Dsm0/Dsm0.github.io/Will_Rinkoff_resume_cool.md

 * Proposed and deployed a non-trivial website feature in just over a month, the programming of which was largely solo
 * Familiarized myself with a large Vue.js code base quickly with little documentation
-* Effectively worked with developers across both language and timezone barriers
+* Effectively worked/communicated with developers across both language and timezone barriers

 ##### Audio Processing / Machine Learning Intern at [Resonant Cavity](https://resonantcavity.com/) (Minneapolis MN, May-August 2019)